-SYSTEMATIC EFFECTS When the Zeeman sublevels of the ground and excited clock states are degenerate (nuclear spin I = 9/2 for ${}^{1}S{0}$, ${}^{3}P{0}$), linewidths of < 5 Hz ($Q \sim 10^{14}$) are achieved.
-This spectral resolution greatly facilitates evaluation of systematic effects below the 10^{-15} level.
+When the Zeeman sublevels of the ground and excited clock states are degenerate (nuclear spin I = 9/2 for ${}^{1}S{0}$, ${}^{3}P{0}$), linewidths of < 5 Hz ($Q \sim 10^{14}$) are achieved.
+This spectral resolution should allow us to push the measurements of systematic effects below the 10^{-15} level of uncertainty, limited by our microwave frequency reference.

+The systematic effect benefiting most directly from the high line Q is the frequency shift associated with an ambient magnetic field.
 The differential magnetic moment between the ground and excited states leads to a first-order Zeeman shift of the clock transition.
 This can lead to shifts or broadening from stray magnetic fields, depending on the population distribution among the magnetic sublevels.
 By varying the strength of an applied magnetic field in three orthogonal directions and measuring the spectral linewidth as a function of field strength, the uncertainty of the residual magnetic field has been reduced to < 5 mG for each axis.
-The resulting net uncertainty for magnetically-induced frequency shifts is now <0.2 Hz ($<5 \times 10^{-16}$).
-Understanding and controlling the magnetic shifts is essential for the 87 Sr optical clock since the accuracy of all recent measurements has been limited by the sensitivity to magnetic fields [12, 11, 14].
+The resulting net uncertainty for magneticallyinduced frequency shifts is now <0.2 Hz ($<5 \times 10^{-16}$).
+Understanding and controlling the magnetic shifts is essential for the 87Sr optical clock since the accuracy of all recent measurements has been limited by the sensitivity to magnetic fields [15, 14, 17].

 Reduction of other systematic uncertainties (due to lattice intensity, probe intensity, and atom density) is straightforward with our high spectral resolution.
 Recent results in JILA indicate an overall systematic uncertainty below 1×10^{-15} for the Sr lattice clock.
-Recently we have stabilized the microwave phase of the fiber that transmits the maser reference from NIST to JILA to preserve the full accuracy of the microwave reference, the averaging times necessary to achieve 10^{-15} uncertainties for all systematic effects are still long.
-Our approach to studying most systematic effects is thus to make frequency measurements under several values of the same systematic parameter within a time interval sufficiently short that the mode frequency of the ultrastable optical cavity
+Although we have stabilized the microwave phase of the fiber that transmits the maser reference from NIST to JILA to take full advantage of the accuracy of the microwave reference, the averaging times necessary to achieve 10^{-15} uncertainties for all systematic effects are still quite long.
+Our approach to studying most systematic effects is thus to make frequency measurements under several values of the same systematic parameter within a time interval sufficiently short that the mode frequency of the ultrastable optical cavity used as a reference does not drift over the desired level of uncertainty.
+In addition, we have locked the probe laser to the clock transition with the goal of directly comparing the Sr clock to the Hg+ and Al+ optical atomic clocks at NIST.